myparcelnl/eslint-config/README.md

 This config contains the bare bones setup.
 It extends plugin configs that should be used in every project and contains all base rules.
 Every other config should extend this one.

+### ES5
+> `eslint-es5.config.js`

+This config is made for any project using ES5 JavaScript.
+The environment `es5` is set and it extends the base config.

 ### ES6
 > `eslint-es6.config.js`